Unboxed-Software/solana-course/content/solana-nft.md

 NFTs on Solana are simply SPL tokens with the following properties:

-1. token with 0 decimals
+1. Token with 0 decimals
-2. token mint with supply of 1
+2. Token mint with supply of 1
-3. token mint authority set to null
+3. Token mint authority set to null
-4. metadata associated with token mint
+4. Metadata associated with token mint

 In other words, a Solana NFT is a token from a token mint where only 1 token was minted and cannot be divided into smaller units.